jetannenbaum/STEMatUDL/docs/python/turtle.md

 1. jet.goto(x, y)

 !!!
 Challenge
-    Think about the steps needed to draw a square on a piece of paper.
+    Think about the steps needed to draw a square.

     Then create a trinket with your turtle and draw a square.